3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 ## BE SURE YOU WANT TO DO THIS!
 THIS IS THE POINT OF NO RETURN!
 This will update all your system components to the latest available versions for this image.

+### IMPORTANT UPDATE!!
+Now that the "Buster" branch has been removed from all online mirrors these update commands below will fail due to this old & outdated system being discontiued, you will not be able to run these commands.
+You will get a 404 error.
+So skip this section & move on.

 I HOPE YOU MADE A BACKUP OR CLONE!!!!
 ```
 sudo apt-get update